b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 So, here are some exercises that you may want to solve to get from this chapter as much as you can.

-*Note.
-Some readers probably will not solve the exercises.
+> **_Note:_** Some readers probably will not solve the exercises.
 They will not want to or will not be able to solve them (in that case my apology for the inapprorpiate difficulty level).
 Either way, I suggest you read the task descriptions and the solutions (and try to understand them).
-In those sections I may use, e.g. some language constructs that I will not explain again in the upcoming chapters.*
+In those sections I may use, e.g. some language constructs that I will not explain again in the upcoming chapters.

 ### Exercise 1 {#sec:julia_language_exercise1}